VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: Abstract

 \section{Abstract}

-Vision Large Language Models (VLLMs) are widely acknowledged to be prone to hallucination.
-Existing research addressing this problem has primarily been confined to image inputs, with limited exploration of video-based hallucinations.
+Vision Large Language Models (VLLMs) are widely acknowledged to be prone to hallucinations.
+Existing research addressing this problem has primarily been confined to image inputs, with sparse exploration of their video-based counterparts.
 Furthermore, current evaluation methods fail to capture nuanced errors in generated responses, which are often exacerbated by the rich spatiotemporal dynamics of videos.
-To address this, we introduce \textsc{VidHal}, a benchmark specially designed to evaluate video-based hallucinations in VLLMs. \textsc{VidHal} is constructed by bootstrapping video instances across common temporal aspects.
-A defining feature of our benchmark lies in the careful creation of captions which represent varying levels of hallucination associated with each video.
+To address these two limitations, we introduce \textsc{VidHal}, a benchmark specially designed to evaluate video-based hallucinations in VLLMs. \textsc{VidHal} is constructed by bootstrapping video instances across a wide range of common temporal aspects.
+A defining feature of our benchmark lies in the careful creation of captions representing varying levels of hallucination associated with each video.
 To enable fine-grained evaluation, we propose a novel caption ordering task requiring VLLMs to rank captions by hallucinatory extent.
-We conduct extensive experiments on \textsc{VidHal} and comprehensively evaluate a broad selection of models.
-Our results uncover significant limitations in existing VLLMs regarding hallucination generation.
-Through our benchmark, we aim to inspire further research on \begin{enumerate*}[I)] \item holistic understanding of VLLM capabilities, particularly regarding hallucination, and \item extensive development of advanced VLLMs to alleviate this problem. \end{enumerate*} The \textsc{VidHal} dataset and evaluation code are publicly available at \url{https://github.com/Lookuz/VidHal}.
+We conduct extensive experiments on \textsc{VidHal} and comprehensively evaluated a broad selection of models, including both open-source and proprietary ones such as GPT4.1 and Gemini 2.5.
+Our results uncover significant limitations in existing VLLMs regarding video-based hallucination generation.
+Through our benchmark, we aim to inspire further research on I) holistic understanding of VLLM capabilities, particularly regarding hallucination, and II) advancing VLLMs to alleviate this problem.
+Our \textsc{VidHal} dataset and evaluation code are publicly available at \url{https://github.com/Lookuz/VidHal}.